-For most viewers from the nonprofit sector, solicited proposals are the type most commonly encountered.
-You'll want to devote more attention to solicted proposal segments and possibly just scan the transcripts of the segments on unsolicited proposals.
+For viewers from the nonprofit sector, solicited proposals are the most common type you'll enounter in your work; with this in mind, you may want to devote more attention to the solicted proposal segments and possibly just skim the transcripts of the segments on unsolicited proposals.

 The third section, "Responding to an RFP," stresses the importance of following an RFP's instructions and paying attention to the overall readability of the proposal.
 Topics range from how to prepare an executive summary to factors to consider when scheduling proposal work.
 This section has content relevant to any proposal effort, whether RFP or RFA, for-profit or nonprofit.

 The fourth section, "Customizing the Proposal," Ms. Steiner-Williams emphasizes the need to tailor a proposal for its intended audience.
 She provides several examples of how to do this and discusses the reverse of tailoring information, which is the risk of using boilerplate.
 She believes using boilerplate will leave a negative impression on the proposal reviewer.
 Boilerplate refers to text, written in advance and reused for multiple proposals, that covers common proposal elements such as the organization's history and accomplishments.
 The risk is that boilerplate language will come across as generic.
 However, if used correctly--that is, updated and tailored as new opportunities come up--boilerplate can serve a valuable purpose.